Networks-it-uc3m/fishy-sia/README.md

-# The Secure infrastructure Abstraction
+# The FISHY Secure infrastructure Abstraction

-This repository briefly describes the implementation corresponding to the Secure infrastructure Abstraction (**SIA**) module of the [FISHY project](https://fishy-project.eu).
-Specific details concerning the esign and implementation aspects of the SIA are available in [deliverable D2.2](https://fishy-project.eu/library/deliverables) of FISHY.
+This repository briefly describes the design and implementation corresponding to the Secure infrastructure Abstraction (**SIA**) module of the [FISHY project](https://fishy-project.eu).
+Specific details concerning the SIA are available in [deliverable D2.2](https://fishy-project.eu/library/deliverables) of FISHY.

 In the following, we provide a brief description of the architectural design of this module, making reference to the implementation of it components.